gbraad/mscrolls-brahman/ifi/ifi.md

 * `story: "name"`
    Prefix name of the story.
 Files `story`.???  will be in `configdir`

+* `randomseed:` int64
+   Send random seed to back-end.
+This happens at startup and can be ignored.
+However, if the back-end uses psuedo-random numbers and needs a seed, this can be used.

 * `objects: true`
    Request the game objects map.